mirah/mirah/README.txt

 == INSTALL:

+If your "gem" command is the one from JRuby:

 * gem install duby

+Otherwise:

+* jruby -S gem install duby

+Only JRuby is supported at this time.

 To build from source you should have a checkout of both jruby and bitescript in Duby's parent directory.
 Run "ant jar-complete" in